 Consider the Cost

 Another factor that you have to look into is the cost of the drum set.
-High-end drum sets usually cost over a few thousand euro, and that amount is already enough to stop you from considering drum lessons.
+High-end drum sets usually cost over a few thousand euros, and that amount is already enough to stop you from considering drum lessons.
 Fortunately, there are decent beginner-friendly drum kits that are available for only around 300 euros.

 But with that said, there’s no denying that drum sets are more expensive than other entry-level instruments.
 That’s why I think the cost of acquiring this instrument, along with the amount you have to pay for your lessons, is one of the factors that you have to consider before learning how to play the drums.